Budd, Illinois

 Budd is an unincorporated community in section 2 of Sunbury Township, Livingston County, Illinois, United States.
 Budd is 13 mi southeast of Streator and 11 mi west of Dwight, Illinois.
 Budd has ZIP code 61313.

 History

-Budd was situated on the Three-I Railroad (now CSX), nearly midway between the cities of Streator and Dwight.
+Budd is situated on the Norfolk Southern Railroad, (originally New York Central), nearly midway between the cities of Streator and Dwight.
 In 1909, William Cahill was in charge of the town's grain elevator and John Hughes ran a general store.
 There was also a post office which is no longer open.